kolomietsvv/Notebook/README.md

+For each project you need to execute command 'Update-Package -Reinstall -ProjectName Notebook.ProjectName' in package manager console

 The application allows to store, add, update and delete notes in notebook.

 You can change the path of notebook file in \Notebook\Notebook.PL.WebAPI\Web.config file in